wso2-extensions/identity-inbound-auth-cas/docs/config.md

  * Download WSO2 Identity Server from the [WSO2 Identity Server](https://wso2.com/identity-and-access-management) and install it by following the instructions in the [Installing the Product](https://docs.wso2.com/display/IS520/Installing+the+Product) topic.
  * Download the sample CAS client webapp (cas-client-webapp.war) from [https://github.com/wso2-docs/IS/tree/master/IS-Connector-Artifacts/CAS]
- * Download the CAS Version 2.0.1 Inbound Authenticator JAR from the store for this authenticator.
+ * Download the CAS Version 2.0.2 Inbound Authenticator JAR from [the store for this authenticator](https://store.wso2.com/store/assets/isconnector/details/593aac68-3139-425c-b9ca-f66a65a0917a).
  * The CAS login URL is required if you want to use it in your own app.
 It must be: https://<IS_IP>:9443/identity/cas/login

  ### Configuring cas-client-webapp